prosekit/prosemirror-adapter/packages/react/README.md

 }
 ```

-This is because you're adding or removing a plugin to the editor inside a lifecycle method (e.g. `useEffect` and `useLayoutEffect`).
 When updating such plugin, ProseMirror might need to redraw some nodes using (or not using) React components.
-During this process, ProseMirror will first stop the DOMObserver, redraw the nodes, and then resume the DOMObserver.
+During this process, ProseMirror will first [stop](https://github.com/ProseMirror/prosemirror-view/blob/76c7c47f03730b18397b94bd269ece8a9cb7f486/src/index.ts#L185) the DOMObserver, redraw the nodes, and then [resume](https://github.com/ProseMirror/prosemirror-view/blob/76c7c47f03730b18397b94bd269ece8a9cb7f486/src/index.ts#L185) the DOMObserver.
 This process is synchronous, so we need to call `React.flushSync` to ensure the React components are updated before the DOMObserver resumes.

-Back to the code block above, this is equivalent to:
+Back to the code block above, this is roughly equivalent to:

 ```tsx
 useEffect(() => {